Oregon Secretary of State

 Christina Stephenson, Washington County; nonpartisan; elected Nov 2022; term expires January 2027.

-Chief executive of the Bureau of Labor and Industries and the Chair of the Oregon State Apprenticeship and Training Council.
+The commissioner is chief executive of the Bureau of Labor and Industries and Chair of the Oregon State Apprenticeship and Training Council.
 The term of the commissioner is four years.